Lorcana Ruby/Amethyst Bounce Control Deck List and Guide (Set Five)

 With some of this versatility, however, the current version of Ruby/Amethyst does lose out on some advantages.
 For example, early game, it is not as strong as other powerful early game decks like Steelsong.
 It’s not got a ton to threaten opponent’s with for several turns, and doesn’t turn deadly until after turn six.

-At the same time, by focusing more on the middle ground, Ruby/Amethyst doesn’t fair quite as well in the late game as, for example, Ruby/Sapphire that has access to tons of powerful card removal characters.
+At the same time, by focusing more on the middle ground, Ruby/Amethyst doesn’t fair quite as well in the late game as, for example, Ruby/Sapphire that has access to tons of powerful card removal characters and insane lore gaining capabilities.

 How to counter Ruby/Amethyst Bounce Deck